 BRT is an often overlooked rapid transit alternative that can provide communities with fast, reliable and cost-effective services with higher order transit capacities.

 It’s a technology that is used in more than 165 cities around the world, from 19.6 million daily riders across Latin America and one in Jarkarta that moves accounts for more than 250 kilometres of routes around the Indonesian capital.
 There is even one in development in Kabul, Afghanistan.
-In fact, Canada is credited with giving birth to the first BRT – Ottawa’s Transitway system, back in 1973.
+The first BRT dates back to 1974, in Curitiba, Brazil..

 Most BRT routes are significantly faster and more reliable than regular bus service because they boast many of the best features of a light rail transit (LRT) line or subway system.